liangwuweb/receipes/README.md

 # recipe-page

-## run the JSON server first to host the data before run this app
+## run the JSON server first to provide data for API before run this app

 ## Project setup
 ```